CWD news and updates

 - For so-called ‘European’ mounts, submit the following tissues:

-- All tissues from the roof of the mouth at the back of the throat, and
+- All tissues from the roof of the mouth at the back of the throat (this must contain the necessary lymph nodes), and

 - The part of the brain that contains the connection between the spinal cord and the brain (this lies ~5 cm inside the big hole at the back of the skull)